sendgrid/docs/content/docs/ui/sending-email/getting-started-with-automation.md

 For beta participants who also use Marketing Campaigns, it’s important to know that during the beta, there is little connection between Marketing Campaigns and Automation.
 Specifically, the following items are **not shared** across the two offerings:
 * Contacts and associated data (such as custom fields or engagement data)
 * Templates
-* Account activity notifications (for example, the email you receive when a CSV export is complete)
+* Account activity notifications (for example, the email you receive when a export is complete)

 Unsubscribe Groups and Senders **are shared** between Marketing Campaigns and Automation.